-The FIAT Program provides quality analytic training, using experienced analysts, to IALEIA members and other interested parties at a reasonable cost on a regional basis.
+The FIAT Program provides quality analytic training, using experienced analysts, to members of the International Association of Law Enforcement Intelligence Analysts (IALEIA), the Association of Law Enforcement Intelligence Units (LEIU), and other interested parties at a reasonable cost on a regional basis.

 FIAT Course Overview

 The FIAT is a five-day introduction to the basics of law enforcement intelligence analysis.
-As the name indicates, the FIAT Program aims to provide a foundation, a basic knowledge and understanding, of the elements of the law enforcement analysis profession.
-It was designed to be an entry-level curriculum and meets the educational requirements for the IALEIA CICA certification process.
+As the name indicates, FIAT aims to provide a foundation, a basic knowledge and understanding, of the elements of the law enforcement analysis profession.
+It was designed to be an entry-level curriculum and meets the educational requirements for the IALEIA Criminal Intelligence Certified Analyst (CICA) certification process.
 Completion of the FIAT does not automatically provide certification.
 See the Certification section for a complete list of criteria.

 Course topics include:

 • The Intelligence Cycle

 • Creative/Critical Thinking

 • Recommendations Development

 • Association Analysis